Xilinx/imagebuilder/README.md

 - DOM0_VCPUS specifies the number of VCPUs for Dom0.
 The default is 1.
 This is only applicable when XEN_CMD is not specified.

+- DOM0_COLORS specifies the colors (cache coloring) to be used for dom0 and is in the format startcolor-endcolor

 - DOM0_CMD specifies the command line arguments for Dom0's Linux kernel.
 If "root=" isn't set, imagebuilder will try to determine it.